|Theatre||Film & Speaker Series|

 Pax Amicus Castle Theatre

 23 Lake Shore Dr. (Exit 26 Rt.
 80), Budd Lake, 973-691-2100.
-Year round season of Broadway and off-Broadway revivals; professional productions of Shakespeare's plays for students; comics and other performing artists; and a season of theater for children.
-School time performances.
-Call or visit website for new season.
+Feb.-Nov. season of Broadway and off-Broadway revivals; professional productions of Shakespeare's plays for students; comics and other performing artists; and children's theater.
+School time performances; theater classes; summer camp.

 Stephen J. Capestro Theater, Rt.
 1S (1 block south of Menlo Park Mall), Edison, 732-548-2884.
 Middlesex County Department of Parks & Recreation's community theater presents summer outdoor and indoor performances at Roosevelt Park and annual holiday show at the State Theatre in New Brunswick (see summer Arts in the Park).

 261 Bloomfield Ave., Suite A, Verona, 973-857-1115.
-Touring company presents family theater and productions for schools and other organizations.
+Touring company presents family theater and productions for schools, communities and other organizations.
 Visit website for a list of public performances and booking information.

 Raritan Valley Community College

-dward Nash Theatre, Rt.
+Edward Nash Theatre, Rt.
 28 & Lamington Rd.
 (Rt.
 78 exit 26 or Rt.
 22W), North Branch, 908-725-3420.
-Major Artists Series, Tuesdays with Stories Series, Club 28 cabaret series, Sampler Series for younger children, Family Series for children ages 8 and older and their families, Tiny Tots Series and school-time performances.
+Oct.-May season includes theatre, comedy, music, dance, puppetry and holiday shows, Tuesdays with Stories Series, Sampler Series for children ages 4 and older, Family Series for children ages 8 and older, and school-time performances.
 Student and series discounts.
-See additional listings under Music & Dance.

 The Shakespeare Theatre of New Jersey

 F.M.
 Kirby Shakespeare Theatre, Drew University campus, 36 Madison Ave., Madison, 973-408-5600.
 Professional theater dedicated to the presentation of Shakespeare and other classic masterworks.
 Subscriptions, FlexPass, student rates and $12 student rush tickets available for April thru Dec. season.
 First performance of each production is designated "pay-what-you-can."
 Pre-performance talks and post-performance discussions on select dates.
-Shakespeare Live!, one-hour production followed by discussion for grades 3-12, available to tour schools, libraries and other organizations, 973-845-6742.
+Shakespeare Live!, one-hour production followed by discussion for grades 3-12, is available to tour schools, libraries and other organizations, 973-845-6742.
+School residencies; summer junior and senior corps; internships; teacher training.

 Summer Outdoor Stage